jabunovoty/java8-workshop/README.md

-# java8-workshop
+# Java 8 workshop
-Knowledge base for a java 8 workshop
+Useful links, small snippets, notes etc. should be gathered in this file.